Unveiling the Black Box: A Multi-Layer Framework for Explaining Reinforcement Learning-Based Cyber Agents

 \textit{Example:} In a simulated environment such as CC500, defenders may observe recurring spikes in transition priority at specific stages of training, indicating moments where the attacker model shifts from reconnaissance-driven behaviour to credential reuse or lateral movement.
 Although such internal learning signals are not observable in live attacks, they can inform defensive simulation by highlighting which phases of an attack lifecycle are most sensitive to adaptation.
 This insight can be used to design targeted defensive stress tests, evaluate the robustness of segmentation or access-control policies, and assess how defensive assumptions hold under adaptive attacker behaviour.\\

 \textbf{Limitations and Future Work.} While CyberBattleSim provides a controlled and extensible environment for systematic experimentation, it abstracts several real-world complexities.
 In particular, it does not fully capture concurrent adversaries, deception-aware agents, or sophisticated evasion tactics, and its network architectures lack the heterogeneity of operational enterprise systems, such as layered access controls, segmented subnets, and diverse user behaviours.
-These simplifications are necessary for controlled analysis but limit direct extrapolation to real-world deployments.
-Moreover, our current analysis focuses on a single autonomous attacker operating in isolation.
-Future work will extend the framework to multi-agent settings to investigate co-evolving attacker–defender dynamics and emergent behaviours under strategic interaction.
-We also plan to conduct user studies with security analysts to refine how explanations are presented and interpreted, ensuring that the resulting insights are both technically grounded and practically usable.\\
+These simplifications enable controlled analysis but limit direct extrapolation to real-world deployments.
+Moreover, our current study focuses on a single autonomous attacker operating in isolation.
+Future work will extend the framework to multi-agent settings to investigate co-evolving attacker--defender dynamics and emergent behaviours under strategic interaction.

 {In this work, we focus on establishing \textit{technical and behavioural} interpretability of RL-based cyber agents by exposing training-time dynamics that are not observable through reward-based evaluation.
 These signals provide actionable insights that RL developers can directly use during training—for example, to detect policy collapse, identify instability, and recognise behavioural shifts, enabling earlier and more targeted debugging.

 Building on this foundation, further exploration of how these signals integrate into practitioner workflows represents a natural next step, including task-based and usability-oriented evaluations to refine their effectiveness in real-world settings.}\\